Shadowjumper3000/Shadowjumper3000/README.md

 - 👋 Hi, I’m @Shadowjumper3000
 - 👀 I’m interested in ...
 Coding, Airsoft, Videogames
 - 🌱 I’m currently learning ...
-Python, Javascript
+Python, Javascript, C++
 - 💞️ I’m looking to collaborate on ...
 Coding, Development/learning in general
 - 📫 How to reach me ...
 Github